-eading to the Certificate of Specialization escription:
+Program of Study Leading to the Certificate of Specialization Program Mission/Description:

-Pastry program is to provide excellence in he learner in the pursuit of baking skills and ertificate Program prepares the student for the baking or hospitality industry.
-The e basic skills necessary for entry into the urse would focus around yeast breads, quick ecoration, bakery sanitation and basic equipobs would include entry level, baker's helper cook, and assistant pastry chef.
+The mission of the Pastry program is to provide excellence in education, guiding the learner in the pursuit of baking skills and employment goals.

+The Pastry Arts Certificate Program prepares the student for assistant positions in the baking or hospitality industry.
+The program develops the basic skills necessary for entry into the job market.
+This course would focus around yeast breads, quick breads, basic cake decoration, bakery sanitation and basic equipment usage.
+Future jobs would include entry level, baker's helper jobs, assistant pastry cook, and assistant pastry chef.